-- 2015-1 The City Commission will be updating the accounting software to a multi-user license which will allow the Finance Commissioner and Mayor to easily review, advise and have instant visibility to the City's accounting records. - 2015-2 The City Commission will actively monitor and review the monthly general ledger to avoid misstatements in the financial statements.
+- 2016-1 The City Commission updated the accounting software to a multi-user license which allows the Finance Commissioner and Mayor to easily review, advise and have instant visibility to the City's accounting records. - 2016-2 The City Commission will actively monitor and review the monthly general ledger to avoid misstatements in the financial statements.